Skip to Content

 Romantic Restaurants in Las Vegas

-While plenty of restaurants could be deemed worthy of date night, there are a few that set themselves apart from the pack in our mind, many of which are because of the view offered.
+While plenty of restaurants could be deemed worthy of a date night, a few stand out:

 Top of the World at STRAT